tdrussell/diffusion-pipe/README.md

   - Add ```--trust_cache``` flag that will blindly load cached metadata files if they exist, without checking if any files changed.
 Can make dataset loading faster for large datasets, but you must be sure nothing in the dataset has changed since last caching.
 You probably don't have a large enough dataset for this to be useful.
   - Add torch compile option that can speed up models.
 Not tested with all models.
   - Add support for edit datasets and Flux Kontext.
 See supported models doc for details.
-- 2025-06-27
-  - OmniGen2 LoRA training is supported, but only via standard t2i training.
-  - Refactored Cosmos-Predict2 implementation to align with other rectified flow models.
-The only effective change is that the loss weighting is slightly different.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.